 After four years of high school Martin went on to pass another exam earning him a Kenya Certificate of Secondary Education.
 This allowed him to enroll at Kenyatta University in Nairobi where he continued to succeed.

 For most individuals graduation day is something to look forward to.
 In Martin's case, this excitement was mixed with the anticipation of a new barrier.
 Schools do not permit current students, let alone graduates, to take Perkins Braillers off the campus.
 Martin knew that employment opportunities would be limited without access to a brailler.
 Furthermore, he worried he would start to forget braille and all that he had learned.

 This past June Martin graduated with a Bachelors of Education in the Arts.
 Happily, Martin and three of his classmates received their very own Perkins Braillers, thanks to an essay contest organized and funded by the Kilimanjaro Blind Trust, and backed by the African Braille Centre and Perkins Products.

 "Indeed my mouth may not be able to say the joy that invaded my heart on receiving the brailler," says Martin.
 "From the day I received my Perkins Brailler my heart has always felt happy...
 I am very proud of my Brailler and of the people who gave it to me."

 Francis, a fellow recipient, added, "A life without a brailler is a life where creative thoughts are still kept in the minds.
 I have not lost hope because Perkins continues to make more qualitative and advanced braille devices."

 The barrier that stood between Martin and a quality education and career was not a lack of ability but a lack of opportunity.
-Perkins is proud to work in partnership with the Kilimanjaro Blind Trust to provide students across the globe with literacy devices to enable them to tackle their own barriers.
 Martin's story is a reminder of the power of an individual when given the appropriate tools to succeed.